open-veanu/veanu/docs/toxicologygan.md

 Based on the work of [Chen et al. (Nature Communications, 2023)](https://www.nature.com/articles/s41467-023-42933-9), we implemented a simpler version of the code to make it more accessible and easy to use.
-Once having the correct input data, the training of the network is easily performed with the implementation in vianu.
+Once having the correct input data, the training of the network is easily performed with the implementation in veanu.

 ### Prerequisites